inspec/inspec/docs/resources.rst

 command
 =====================================================
-Use the ``command`` InSpec audit resource to test an arbitrary command that is run on the system.
+Use the ``command`` |inspec resource| to test an arbitrary command that is run on the system.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``command`` InSpec audit resource block declares a command to be run, one (or more) expected outputs, and the location to which that output is sent:
+A ``command`` |inspec resource| block declares a command to be run, one (or more) expected outputs, and the location to which that output is sent:

 .. code-block:: ruby